 Secondly, I’d advise renaming your profile photo file with your name and primary keyword/title, and then re-uploading – for example, mine is ‘nickbagga-marketingconsultant.jpg’.

-Both of these simple changes only take a few minutes and will help your LinkedIn profile to score more highly in search results, improving your SEO ranking.
+These simple changes take minutes and help your LinkedIn profile score more highly in search results, improving your SEO ranking.

 Inbound Lead Generation

 Inbound Lead Generation can be a great way to grow your reputation.
 This is particularly relevant if you want to build credibility or establish yourself as a thought leader in your field.